hankertrix/SgSL-Sign-Bank/src/pages/resources/tips.md

 - Spell smoothly and do not bounce or move your hand up and down when spelling.
 - Relax your hand and wrists, don't strain your wrist.

+## How to introduce yourself to a Deaf person?

+When introducing yourself to a Deaf person, be prepared to include the following in your introduction.

+- Your first name and last name.
+- Whether you are deaf, hard of hearing, or hearing.
+- Who is teaching you the language and culture.
+- Where you are studying.
+- Why you are learning the language.

+## How to leave a deaf event?

+Do let the deaf people or organiser know that you are leaving.
+You are not being obnoxious, but are instead being polite as they cannot hear you leaving the room.